Gabrieldev2001/Gabrieldev2001/README.md

 # Gabriel Alves
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gabrieldev2001&label=Profile%20views&color=000000&style=plastic" alt="gabrieldev2001" /> </p>
-<h3> Full Stack Developer with Strong Expertise in JavaScript and Microsoft Technologies with Interest in Cloud (AWS) and Quality Assurance (QA) </h3>
+<h3> Full Stack Developer with Strong Expertise in JavaScript, PHP and Microsoft Technologies with Interest in Cloud (AWS) and Quality Assurance (QA) </h3>

 I am a versatile full stack developer with a strong foundation in both the JavaScript ecosystem and Microsoft technologies.
 I excel in JavaScript development, showcasing expertise in various libraries and frameworks, including React, Node.js, and Express.js.
 Additionally, I bring substantial experience in Microsoft technologies such as C#, .NET, ASP.NET, and Xamarin to the table.
 I am also dedicated to expanding my knowledge in Cloud Computing (AWS) and enhancing my skills in Quality Assurance (QA).
 My ability to seamlessly bridge these two worlds allows me to deliver high-quality solutions and tackle innovative technological challenges with precision.